AndreySinelnikov/Solutions/Github/GitHub Enterprise authentication via IDEA-generated tokens.md

 1. IN Intellij IDEA start screen,
     SELECT 'Get from VCS' & SELECT 'GitHub Enterprise' & SELECT 'Generate Token'.

-(NOTE: You'd have to align with GHE with the token next, I don't remember the eact steps but it should be self-explanatory)
+(NOTE: You'd have to align with GHE with the token next, I don't remember the exact steps but it should be self-explanatory)